PeterRK/slices/README.md

 ```

 ## [Benchmark](https://gist.github.com/PeterRK/625e8fad081267d00e5f9e9f7a8e2084) Result on Xeon-8374C
-This algorithm runs fast in many cases, but pdqsort is too fast for sorted list.
-Usually, sorted list is handled well enough, won't be the bottleneck.
-We should pay more attention to general cases.

 ### Compared to generic sort in golang.org/x/exp/slices
 ```
 name               exp time/op  new time/op  delta